JosephS98/DataMining/README.md

 ### Data Preprocessing

 1. **Apply image preprocessing techniques:** Resize, normalize, and augment the images to prepare the dataset for modeling.

-### Model Selection and Training

-Implement three different models for the classification task:

-1. **Transfer Learning Model:** Utilize a pre-trained model and fine-tune it for the Alzheimer's MRI image dataset.
-[Link to Colab Notebook - Transfer Learning Model](link_to_transfer_learning_model.ipynb)

-2. **Custom Deep Neural Network (DNN):** Construct and train a DNN from scratch, tailored specifically for this dataset.
-[Link to Colab Notebook - Custom DNN Model](link_to_custom_dnn_model.ipynb)

-3. **Student-Designed Model:** Design and train an original model, justifying the architecture and parameter choices.
-[Link to Colab Notebook - Student-Designed Model](link_to_student_designed_model.ipynb)

 ### Model Evaluation